Search for Dark Matter Induced Airglow in Planetary Atmospheres

-\textbf{\textit{Overview of Hydrogen Airglow--}} The upper atmospheres of the giant planets are dominantly composed of hydrogen and helium.
-Precipitating electrons from stellar radiation or cosmic rays bombard the atmosphere, exciting these species and causing them to emit in the UV band ($700-1800$~\r{A}), observable as auroras and non-polar non-auroral emissions (airglow).
-As the electronically excited gas decays to its ground state, the UV emissions are proportional to the intensity of the precipitating electrons~\cite{2012JGRA..117.7316G}.
+\textbf{\textit{Overview of Hydrogen Airglow--}} The upper atmospheres of the giant planets are dominantly composed of molecular hydrogen, helium, and hydrocarbons (mainly methane).
+Precipitating magnetospheric electrons bombard the atmosphere, exciting these species and causing them to emit in the UV band ($700-1800$~\r{A}), observable as aurorae and contributing to non-polar non-auroral emissions (airglow).
+About half of the observed airglow of the gas giants is caused by hydrogen fluorescence and secondary photoelectrons following the absorption of solar light~\cite{2010Icar..210..270G, 1996ApJ...462..502L}.
+As the electronically excited gas decays to its ground state, the UV emissions are proportional to the intensity of the precipitating electrons as well as the intensity of the solar extreme UV radiation~\cite{2010Icar..210..270G, 1996ApJ...462..502L, 2012JGRA..117.7316G}.

 The UV spectrum of atmospheric hydrogen is dominated by atomic H Lyman-$\alpha$ (HLy$\alpha$) lines and vibronic H$_2$ Lyman and Werner bands.
 The vibronic bands correspond to UV emissions from lowest-lying excited electronic states in molecular hydrogen~\cite{dabrowski1984lyman}.
 These excited states radiatively deexcite to the totally symmetric ground state with radiative lifetimes that are representative of efficient electronic transitions, ${\tau \sim \mathcal{O}(\text{ns})}$~\cite{salumbides2015h2}.
 Deexcitation to the vibrational continuum can occur, dissociating the molecule into two neutral atoms.
-This occurs with an efficiency of about 10\% and generates a continuum emission spectrum~\cite{abgrall1997emission,2013JMoSp.291..108G}.
+This occurs with an efficiency of about 10\% and generates a continuum emission spectrum~\cite{abgrall1997emission,2004Icar..171..336G,2013JMoSp.291..108G}.
 The continuous presence of H$_2$ Lyman and Werner lines indicates the steady-state presence of electronically excited molecular hydrogen due to the high efficiency of its radiative deexcitation.
 For more details on the Lyman and Werner bands, see the Supplemental Material.